hyperledger-cacti/cacti/docs/docs/cactus/packages/cactus-plugin-consortium-manual.md

 ### Usage Prometheus

 The prometheus exporter object is initialized in the `PluginConsortiumManual` class constructor itself, so instantiating the object of the `PluginConsortiumManual` class, gives access to the exporter object.
-You can also initialize the prometheus exporter object seperately and then pass it to the `IPluginConsortiumManualOptions` interface for `PluginConsortiumManual` constructor.
+You can also initialize the prometheus exporter object separately and then pass it to the `IPluginConsortiumManualOptions` interface for `PluginConsortiumManual` constructor.

 `getPrometheusMetricsV1` function returns the prometheus exporter metrics, currently displaying the total cactus node count, which currently refreshes to match the node count in the consortium, everytime `updateMetricNodeCount` method of the `PluginConsortiumManual` class is called.